What to do following a death

 Removing someone’s name from mailing lists

-To register the details go to the association’s website at adma.com.au or write to them at:
+To register the details go to the Association for data-driven marketing and advertising’s website at adma.com.au or write to them at:

 GPO Box 3895